 In lieu of any concrete answers, I suppose Lemurians fill the void just as well as anything.

 By that time, we were getting light-headed from the altitude on the summit and decided it was time to ski the Trinity Chutes.
 Some of the upper portions of the snow on Misery Hill were still bullet-proof rime ice, but there was great chalky snow on the upper Konwonkiton, before cutting across with a short walk to the top of the Trinity Chutes.
-The line was absolutely pristine, perfect, incredible, unforgettable.
-Skiing in the shadow of massive rime covered red rocks down 45 degree chutes on velvety corn is the type of thing I could do for the rest of my life.
+The line was absolutely pristine, perfect, incredible, and unforgettable.
+Skiing in the shadow of massive rime-covered red rocks down 45-degree chutes on velvety corn is the type of thing I could do for the rest of my life.

 And come to think of it, why shouldn’t I?